arun24/Mygit/README.md

 $ git --version
 git version 2.9.2
 '''
 Configure your Git username and email using the following commands, replacing Emma's name with your own.
 These details will be associated with any commits that you create

-$ git config --global user.name "Emma Paris"
+$ git config --global user.name "Arunreddy"
-$ git config --global user.email "eparis@atlassian.
+$ git config --global user.email "arunreddyinfo@gmail.com"